judaicadh/judaicadh/collections/_work/judaica-americana.md

 end-year: 2020
 status: current
 ---
-In 1990, **Robert Singerman** published, in conjunction with Greenwood Press, his magisterial two-volume *Judaica Americana*, an American Jewish bibliography of publications, both monographic and periodical, published prior to the 20th century.
-It identifies 6,500+ publications, including their metadata and names of collections where copies are known to be held.
-Taken as a whole, it provides extensive documentation of American Jewish communal activity.
-All of the publications included in JA are now in the public domain, and many have been digitized by their respective libraries for repositories such as HathiTrust, GoogleBooks, Internet Archive, or other digital copies.
+The [**Digital Second Edition of Judaica Americana**](https://singermanja2.exhibits.library.upenn.edu/), an Omeka bibliographic database, draws from Robert Singerman’s Judaica Americana, a bibliography chronicling American Jewish book production until 1900.
+Visitors can search the [database’s](https://singermanja2.exhibits.library.upenn.edu/) 9,600+ bibliographic entries for author, language, holding institution, and various tags, as well as find open-access links to digitized Jewish monographs, serials, and periodicals.

-This project is a digital second edition of Judaica Americana incorporating the foundation bibliography with the approximately 3,000 supplements the author/compiler Robert Singerman has found, taking into account and removing entries that he has withdrawn from the foundation bibliography, with an explanation for why they were removed.
-This digital copy is available as a [file](https://repository.upenn.edu/judaica_americana/1), [dataset](https://repository.upenn.edu/judaica_americana/2), and [searchable database](https://singermanja2.exhibits.library.upenn.edu/).
-Through JA2, we provide researchers, book trade specialists, genealogists, and bibliographers with the information they need to mine this invaluable resource.
-This project offers an example to Penn Libraries and others of how to build an open-source open-access digital library for similar materials."
+Robert Singerman [donated to the Penn Libraries](https://judaicadh.library.upenn.edu/blog/2019-10-30-explore-judaica-americana/) the draft of the full text and copyright to his revised second edition of Judaica Americana, the award-winning, magisterial two-volume bibliography of American Jewish publications before 1900.
+Singerman’s first edition, issued in 1990 in two volumes, was sponsored by the Center for the Study of the American Jewish Experience, Hebrew Union College-Jewish Institute of Religion, and published by Greenwood Press as part of the Bibliographies and Indexes in American History.
+In it, Singerman identified just over 6,500+ monographic and serial publications, presented with meticulous bibliographical descriptions, classification explanations, and holdings information, i.e., the names of collections where copies are known to be held.
+His bibliography authoritatively chronicles American Jewish book production from the 17th century to the beginning of the twentieth century.
+The second edition contains an additional 3,000 entries.
+Taken as a whole, Singerman’s bibliography provides extensive and authoritative documentation of American Jewish communal activity and growth before 1901.

-We released *Judaica Americana* as a PDF and dataset on ScholarlyCommons, which you can view [here](https://repository.upenn.edu/judaica_americana/).
+For the second edition, the [Association of Jewish Libraries](https://jewishlibraries.starchapter.com/images/downloads/Awards/ajl_refbibcomm_pressrelease2020.pdf) awarded Singerman the 2020 Judaica Reference and Bibliography Lifetime Achievement Award.
+His draft of the second edition, including a Supplements section, and two datasets based upon it, are now discoverable in [ScholarlyCommons](https://repository.upenn.edu/judaica_americana), the University of Pennsylvania’s open access institutional repository.
+All the files now are available to researchers, book trade specialists, genealogists, and bibliographers with the information they need to mine this invaluable resource.
+We are profoundly grateful to Robert Singerman, Emeritus University Librarian, University of Florida for entrusting us with his extraordinary work.